Gravel riding has seen its popularity grow in recent years, especially here in the UK thanks to our large network of interlinking bridleways.

 For long term protection for yourself and your bike while out on the trails, it’s well worth considering cycling specific insurance.
 The fact is, you won’t find many of the things we cover in your typical home insurance policies.
 Pedalsure can protect you, your bike and your accessories in mass participation events and races, in cases of bike theft, personal injury, personal liability and travelling abroad.
 Getting yourself set up with a Pedalsure policy is something you only have to do once a year, but you get the benefit with every ride.

 Need something to lock your bike up with when you’re out and about?
-You can now get a free gold-rated Hiplok DX D-lock worth £69.99 with any new insurance policy, just one of many ways we protect both you and your bike.
+You can now get a diamond-rated Hiplok DX D-lock worth £79.99 for just £30 with any new insurance policy, just one of many ways we protect both you and your bike.